Metric response of relative entropy: A universal indicator of quantum criticality: Signature of criticality in quantum spin chains

-For a larger subsystem with three consecutive sites, $G_{yyx}, G_{xyy}, G_{yxy}, G_{xxx}$ do not have any disconnected component and still their derivatives diverge (\textit{cf.} Figs. \ref{fig:dh_YYX_3SI} and \ref{fig:dh_YXY_3SI}).
-Eq. \eqref{eq:derivative_of_local_operator_expectation} promptly generalizes a finding of Ref. \cite{Venuti_PRA_div_loc_ent_measures__} where the authors pointed out that every local operators can be expressed as a linear combination of the scaling operators, therefore all of which will contain singular contributions, resulting into the divergence of their derivatives.
+For a larger subsystem with three consecutive sites, $G_{yyx}, G_{xyy}, G_{yxy}, G_{xxx}$ do not have any disconnected components and still their derivatives diverge (\textit{cf.} Figs. \ref{fig:dh_YYX_3SI} and \ref{fig:dh_YXY_3SI}).
+Eq.~\eqref{eq:derivative_of_local_operator_expectation} promptly generalizes a finding of Ref. \cite{Venuti_PRA_div_loc_ent_measures__} where the authors pointed out that every local operator can be expressed as a linear combination of the scaling operators, therefore, all of which will contain singular contributions, resulting in the divergence of their derivatives.